Douglas High School (Wyoming)

-Douglas High School is a public high school in Douglas, Wyoming, United States, the county seat of Converse County.
+Douglas High School is a public high school in Douglas, Wyoming, United States.

 Its mascot is the Bearcat, and its school colors are blue and white.

 It won its third consecutive 3A State Football Championship in 2010.

 It is one of four public schools in Douglas, a town of about 6,100 people, and part of Converse County School District 1.
 Other schools in the district include Primary (grades K–1, Douglas Intermediate School (grades 2–3), Douglas Upper Elementary (grades 4–5), and Douglas Middle School (grades 6–8).